Content for everyone

 Imagination Pilots Transparent AVI Driver (Codec)

-IPMA (Imagination Pilots Matte) is a video codec Imagination Pilots used for transparent AVI files in their games.
+IPMA (Imagination Pilots Matte) and IP20 (Imagination Pilots Matte Ver 2) are video codecs Imagination Pilots used for transparent AVI files in their games.

 Download (Decoders only)

 With this package you can install the video codecs manually, so you can watch the videos without the game being installed.
 To install, right click Install.inf and choose "Install".

 Attention: This driver is 16-bit only, so it will only work on 16- or 32-bit Windows versions.
 64 Bit is not supported.

 Help wanted!
 Who can create a Windows 32/64 bit codec together with me?

 Frame extractor tool for Windows

 This tool extracts frames from an IPMA/IP20 AVI file and saves them as Bitmap files.